hoprnet/hoprnet/.processes/development.md

 For a `Retrospective` a moderator is chosen:

-1. If `Process Facilitator` is present, they are chosen.
+1. If [representatives](#representatives) are present, one of them is are chosen.
-2. Otherwise, any member of `Trifecta` can self-declare themselves as a moderator.
+2. Otherwise, one of the tech members must take on the role of the moderator.

 The process is using [EasyRetro](https://easyretro.io/). `Retrospective` follows this schedule: